Tech-Nest-Ventures/deepFocus/README.md

 - [x] Implement user authentication and cloud-based data persistence
 - [ ] Allow users to enter session goals and customize productive/unproductive sites
 - [ ] Migrate from electron-storage to SQLite for improved data handling
+- [ ] Implement progress bar for deep work visualization
+- [ ] Enhance data analysis and insights
+- [ ] Improve user onboarding experience
+- [ ] Develop comprehensive test suite for main and renderer processes
+- [ ] Create cloud synchronization for user data and preferences
+- [ ] Implement secure user authentication system
+- [ ] Use inspiration from debugtron to render the electron apps most commonly used.
+Use another API service to get the favicons of the top websites and include this in email and in the desktop app.

 ## Philosophy